Why it matters

 - Same Day Registration.
-Starting in 2020, it’s never too late to register to vote in California.
+Since 2020, it’s never too late to register to vote in California.
 League-sponsored Election Day Registration expands same-day registration and voting, making it available at every polling place and early vote centers through Election Day.
-The purpose of the new law is to increase voter turnout, eliminate arbitrary deadlines that deny access at the peak of voter interest, and boost the registration of geographically-mobile Californians, those with lower-incomes, youth, and people of color.
+The purpose of the new law is to increase voter turnout, eliminate arbitrary deadlines that deny access at the peak of voter interest, and boost the registration of geographically mobile Californians, those with lower incomes, youth, and people of color.

 - Increasing Voter Registration.
 It’s no accident that California recently achieved the highest percentage of eligible voters registered in 67 years.
 We have been working hard on increasing voter registration.
 Highlights include:

 - Motor Voter/Automated Voter Registration.
 The Department of Motor Vehicles now provides Californians with a convenient, modern way to register to vote and update registrations when applying for or renewing a license or identification card.
 We work to ensure proper administration of the new opt-out system.
 Despite start-up problems, millions have been successfully registered and the new system is reported to have resulted in a 26.8% growth in registration rates.
 More from our Secretary of State.